matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 ## Verifying a proof

+Before verifying a proof, make sure that the prover and verifier use the same version of the Zinc framework.
+Some versions may be compatible, but it is to be decided yet.

 To verify a proof, pass it to the Zinc VM with the same public data you used to generated it, and the verification key: